jackmayhew/tabzen-extension/README.md

 ## Contributing
 We welcome contributions!
 If you’d like to add support for other tab websites or improve the extension, here’s how you can get started:
 1. Clone the Repository: Fork and clone the repository to your local machine.
-2. Update Selectors: To support additional websites, add the necessary CSS selectors to the siteConfigs object in content.js.
+2. Update Selectors: To support additional websites, add the necessary CSS selectors to the siteConfigs object in `config/config.js`.
+3. Update `mainifest.json`: In `manifest.json`, add the new site's URL to both the `host_permissions` and `content_scripts` sections.
+This ensures the extension has permission to modify content on the new site and applies the necessary scripts.
-3. Testing: Ensure that the selectors work consistently and don’t interfere with the tab content.
+4. Testing: Ensure that the selectors work consistently and don’t interfere with the tab content.
-4. Submit a Pull Request: Once your changes are complete and tested, submit a pull request.
+5. Submit a Pull Request: Once your changes are complete and tested, submit a pull request.
 Please include details on any new sites you’ve added and the functionality tested.

 For any questions or ideas, feel free to reach out on GitHub.